-The risks related to the realization of the scenario envisaged for the long term are significant and are essentially related to the eventual resistance to the implementation of structural reforms agreed with the IMF, low level of qualifications of the population and heavy dependence on the oil sector.
+The risks related to the realization of the scenario envisaged for the long term are significant and are essentially related to the eventual resistance to the implementation of structural reforms agreed with the IMF, low qualification of the population and heavy dependence on the oil sector (more recently, cyclically, also due to the negative effects of the COVID-19 pandemic).
 Avoiding these risks will necessarily involve the investment of the Angolan Government in areas such as education, health and infrastructure.